Serbian Orthodox Church in North and South America: History

 In 1983, a fourth diocese was created specifically for Canadian churches: the Serbian Orthodox Diocese of Canada.

 The reorganization was strongly opposed by bishop Dionisije, who was supported by several fractions of Serbian political emigration in the USA.
 The conflict resulted in schism since Dionisije refused to recognize decisions of the Holy Synod.
 Thus, two parallel ecclesiastical structures were created, the official "patriarchal" branch organized into three dioceses, and an alternative "free" branch headed by Dionisije, who was officially deposed.

 Eparchies

+As of 2010 there were 122 parishes in the USA alone, with 68,800 adherents, of which only 15,400 regularly attended.
+Maps of parishes and adherents based on that census have been published.